 - Very few learners can complete a brief on their own.
-You, as the teacher, have to guide and facilitate the creative process from inception to completion.
-It is important that the rubric is explained well and understood by the learners before embarking on the task. - Be open-minded about divergent ideas, creative inferences, innovation and offered solutions. - Remember, you must guide the aesthetic qualities and skills of the tasks. - It is the task of the teacher to enable the learner to find his/her own creative voice. - Try to lead the learners to find individual and innovative approaches/solutions. - Guide them to develop ideas by working from first-hand observation, e.g. attending and discussing plays, critiquing TV programmes and films. - Guide learners to eliminate source material that lacks aesthetic appeal.
-The internet offers many resources but not all that is accessible is published or appropriate.
+You, as the teacher, must guide and facilitate the creative process from inception to completion. - Be open-minded about divergent ideas, creative inferences, innovation and offered solutions. - Remember, you must guide the aesthetic qualities and skills of the tasks. - It is the task of the teacher to enable the learner to find his/her own creative voice. - Try to lead the learners to find individual and innovative approaches/solutions. - Guide them to develop ideas by working from first-hand observation, e.g. attending and discussing plays, critiquing TV programmes and films. - Guide learners to eliminate source material that lacks aesthetic appeal.
 Dramatic forms should be selected from a credible published source or recognised oral tradition rooted in indigenous knowledge systems.
+Caution: ensure all dramatic items are sourced from published play texts, novels etc. Be careful when the internet is used to source items.
+Ensure they are of a high quality and published on a reputable site.